-Held: The appeals against conviction and sentence should be dismissed.
+Held: The appeals against conviction and sentence were dismissed.
+There was no air of reality to the defence of necessity.
 The defence of necessity is narrow and of limited application in criminal law.
 The accused must establish the existence of the three elements of the defence.
 First, there is the requirement of imminent peril or danger.
 Second, the accused must have had no reasonable legal alternative to the course of action he or she undertook.
 Third, there must be proportionality between the harm inflicted and the harm avoided.
+The test for the first two requirements are to be evaluated on a modified objective test which can take into account the accused's perceptions as long as they are reasonable.
+The test of proportionality requires that the harm avoided must be either comparable to or clearly greater that the harm inflicted.
+The test must be objective as the test is a matter of community standards infused with constitutional standards such as, in the case, the s.
+15(1) equality rights of the disabled.
 Here, the trial judge was correct to remove the defence from the jury since there was no air of reality to any of the three requirements for necessity.
 The accused did not himself face any peril, and T's ongoing pain did not constitute an emergency in this case.
-T's proposed surgery did not pose an imminent threat to her life, nor did her medical condition.
+T's proposed surgery did not pose and imminent threat to her life, nor did her medical condition.
 It was not reasonable for the accused to form the belief that further surgery amounted to imminent peril, particularly when better pain management was available.
-Moreover, the accused had at least one reasonable legal alternative to killing his daughter: he could have struggled on, with what was unquestionably a difficult situation, by helping T to live and by minimizing her pain as much as possible or by permitting an institution to do so.
-Leaving open the question of whether the proportionality requirement could be met in a homicide situation, the harm inflicted in this case was immeasurably more serious than the pain resulting from T's operation which the accused sought to avoid.
-Killing a person - in order to relieve the suffering produced by a medically manageable physical or mental condition - is not a proportionate response to the harm represented by the non-life-threatening suffering resulting from that condition.
+The accused had at least one reasonable legal alternative to killing his daughter: he could have struggled on, with what was unquestionably a difficult situation, by helping T to live and by minimizing her pain as much as possible or by permitting the insertion of a feeding tube or by relying on a group home.
+Leaving open the question of whether the proportionality requirement can ever be met in a homicide situation, the harm avoided in this case was, compared to death, completely disproportionate.
+Killing a person ---- in order to relieve the suffering produced by a medically manageable physical or mental condition ---- is not a proportionate response to the harm represented by the non-life-threatening suffering resulting from that condition.